rednafi/docker-local-subdomain/README.md

 the services via `<subdomain>.localhost` instead of `localhost:<port>`.

 *This is a simple node stack running two [Express](https://expressjs.com/) servers in two different containers.
-You can access the sevices via `foo.localhost` and `bar.localhost` respectively.
+You can access the services via `foo.localhost` and `bar.localhost` respectively.
 Here, [Caddy](https://caddyserver.com/) is used as a reverse proxy to direct the requests to the appropriate containers.*